Myanmar and militants trade Rakhine atrocity accusations

 Both sides have accused each other of committing fresh atrocities in recent days, accusations that are difficult to verify because the fighting is taking place in inaccessible villages.

-The government department directly run by Suu Kyi - the State Counsellor's Office - has released a flurry of statements through its Facebook account, including grim pictures of civilians allegedly shot dead by militants.
+The State Counsellor's Office has released a flurry of statements via Facebook, including grim pictures of civilians allegedly shot dead by militants.

-"Terrorists have been fighting security forces by using children at the frontline (and) setting fire (to) minority-ethnic villages," the office said it its latest statement on Monday.
+"Terrorists have been fighting security forces by using children at the frontline (and) setting fire (to) minority-ethnic villages," the office said yesterday.

-The statement said there should be "no concerns for civilians who are not linked with extremist terrorists".
-It called on Rohingya to cooperate with security forces and not brandish "sticks, swords and weapons" when security forces approached.
+It added that there should be "no concerns for civilians who are not linked with extremist terrorists", and called on Rohingya to not brandish "sticks, swords and weapons" when security forces approached.

-The militant group behind the fighting - the Arakan Rohingya Salvation Army (ARSA) - hit back with its own allegations on Monday.
+The militant group behind the fighting - the Arakan Rohingya Salvation Army - hit back with its own allegations yesterday.

-"While raiding Rohingya villages, the Burmese brutal military soldiers bring along with them groups of Rakhine (Buddhist) extremists to attack Rohingya villagers, loot Rohingyas' properties and later burn down Rohingya houses," the group said via its Twitter account.
+"While raiding Rohingya villages, the... brutal military soldiers bring along with them groups of Rakhine (Buddhist) extremists to attack Rohingya villagers, loot Rohingya properties and later burn down Rohingya houses," the group said via its Twitter account.

-Myanmar's assurances for Rohingya civilians appear to have had little effect with a fresh influx of refugees heading to Bangladesh.
-Some have been turned back by Bangladeshi authorities.

-Rohingya who made it through on Sunday described Buddhist mobs and security forces shooting people dead and burning down homes.
-They said many Rohingya men and youths stayed behind to fight.

 Activists and supporters on both sides of the sectarian divide have a history of posting false images and footage online.